Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

-This first nasty finish happens right after you've set up your omoplata, with your partner's right arm trapped, and you're about to pivot to start finishing (or perhaps you're doing some Omoplata Troubleshooting).
+This first nasty finish happens right after you've set up your omoplata, with your partner's right arm trapped, and you're about to pivot to start finishing.
 As you're getting ready, your partner lifts up their far (left) knee, likely to start stacking you.

 Take advantage of this incredible opportunity by hooking behind their left ankle, and then pivot so that you can make a triangle with your legs.
 This trap keeps your partner from being able to roll, and in order to get the submission, all you have to do is straighten your legs (very carefully!).
 This shoulder lock is incredibly tight and all but impossible to escape, even for the most flexible of training partners.

 Sometimes you're going to be able to start with a butterfly hook in with your right foot, while your left foot is moving into the classic omoplata position, in front of your partner's face.
 While at a glance, it might appear that your foot is going to remain stuck and make it tougher for you to finish the omoplata, here it's much more of an asset to the position.
 Instead of worrying about getting your foot free, force your partner to roll.

 As they're rolling, you should be able to lace your free foot all the way through, either triangling your legs, or establishing an over/under position of sorts, very similar to the over/underheel hook set up.
 To add insult to injury, pull their foot toward you if you need help finishing.
 This will be among the tightest shoulder locks you've ever done to anyone, so use caution!